GroundAura/Keyword-Patch-Collection/docs/wiki/Home.md

-# ProjectName
+# Keyword Patch Collection

 ---

-Welcome to the ProjectName wiki!
+Welcome to the Keyword Patch Collection wiki!

-ProjectName is a mod for Skyrim Special Edition.
+Keyword Patch Collection is a mod for Skyrim Special Edition.